KI7MT/git-remote-demo/README.md

 - Use modern ed25519 algorithm for keys
 - Each key will have a passphrase
 - A comment will be added to each public key for easy user identification
-- Use ssh-add `<key-name>` to ssh-agent for passing to the service hosts
+- Use ssh-add `<key-name>` to ssh-agent for loading the keys
-- A ssh config file will be used for identities.
+- An ssh config file will be used for identities.

 ## Generating SSH Keys